-Protocol Requirement Recommendation All participants sign liability waiver \square Temperature & symptom check prior to class v Face mask worn at all times \square Practice hand hygiene I No carpooling \square Maintain a social distance of at least 6 feet I Location is <10 miles from the households of all instructors and participants Ø <8 participants, including the school instructor(s) v Schedule trip for weekdays, early mornings, or late evenings Ø Choose activities that are lower risk ☑ Class reviewed and approved by Education Department Ø Wilderness First Aid 1.
+Protocol Requirement Recommendation

+All participants sign liability waiver

+Temperature & symptom check prior to class

+Face mask worn at all times

+Practice hand hygiene

+No carpooling

+Maintain a social distance of at least 6 feet

+Location is in an area open for outdoor recreation

+<10 participants, including the school instructor(s)

+Schedule trip for weekdays, early mornings, or late evenings

+Choose activities that are lower risk

+Disinfecting gear before & after class

+Wilderness First Aid 1.
 No Rescue Breaths as part of CPR 2.
 Identify nearest hospitals prior to trip 3.
+Proper PPE

-Proper PPE অ Participants notify instructor if symptoms arise post-class, and instructor notifies the group Ø Do not use public bathrooms \square
+Participants notify instructor if symptoms arise post-class, and instructor notifies the group

+Do not use public bathrooms